bitcoin-s/bitcoin-s/docs/config/configuration.md

         # You can optionally set a BIP 39 password
         # bip39password = "changeMe"

+        # Password that your seed is encrypted in
+        aespassword = changeMe

         defaultAccountType = legacy # legacy, segwit, nested-segwit

         bloomFalsePositiveRate = 0.0001 # percentage